25 interesting facts about Mongolia

 8. Mongolian horsemen are alleged to have invented ice cream.
 They used to take cream in containers made from animal intestines for supplies during long journeys across the Gobi desert in winter.
 When they galloped, the cream was vigorously shaken, while it simultaneously froze in the sub-zero temperatures.

 9. Mongolia is home to the endangered snow leopard.
-Between 13–22% of the estimated global snow leopard population reside in Mongolia.
+Mongolia’s first-ever national survey confirmed approximately 953 snow leopards in 2020.

 10. Mongolia is also home to the two-humped Bactrian camel.
 As the only truly wild camel in the world, herds survive in the Gobi Desert of Mongolia and China.